 Private student loan debt and federal student loan debt are not an apples-to-apples comparison.
 I always suggest looking beyond just the interest rate when considering private refinancing.

-- Relevant again in times of negative amortization: Federal student loans have interest subsidies or discounts/credits on how the interest is charged to you – this depends on your plan but generally unpaid interest can be waived or cut in half for time periods on certain loans.
+Relevant again in times of negative amortization: Federal student loans have interest subsidies or discounts/credits on how the interest is charged to you.
+This really depends on your plan.
+But, generally unpaid interest can be waived or cut in half for time periods on certain loans.